IBM/dbb-zappbuild/samples/application-conf/README.md

 isDLI | File property overwrite to indicate that a file requires to include DLI parameters cobol_testcase | File property to indicate a generated zUnit cobol test case to use a different set of source and output libraries

-### dependencyReport.properties
+### reports.properties
-Properties used by the impact utilities to generate a report of external impacted files.
+Properties used by the build framework to generate reports.
 Sample properties file to all application-conf to overwrite central build-conf configuration.

+Property | Description
 --- | ---
-reportExternalImpacts | Flag to indicate if an *impactBuild* should analyze and report external impacted files in other collections reportExternalImpactsAnalysisDepths | Configuration of the analysis depths when performing impact analysis for external impacts (simple|deep) reportExternalImpactsAnalysisFileFilter | Comma-separated list of pathMatcher filters to limit the analysis of external impacts to a subset of the changed files reportExternalImpactsCollectionPatterns | Comma-separated list of regex patterns of DBB collection names for which external impacts should be documented
+reportExternalImpacts | Flag to indicate if an *impactBuild* should analyze and report external impacted files in other collections reportExternalImpactsAnalysisDepths | Configuration of the analysis depths when performing impact analysis for external impacts (simple|deep) reportExternalImpactsAnalysisFileFilter | Comma-separated list of pathMatcher filters to limit the analysis of external impacts to a subset of the changed files reportExternalImpactsCollectionPatterns | Comma-separated list of regex patterns of DBB collection names for which external impacts should be documented reportConcurrentChanges | Flag to indicate if the build generates reports of concurrent changes to understand recent changes in concurrent configurations (branches) reportConcurrentChangesGitBranchReferencePatterns | Comma-seperated list of regex patterns defining the branches for which concurrent changes should be calculated reportConcurrentChangesIntersectionFailsBuild | Flag to indicated if the build is marked as error, when build list intersects with changes on concurrent configurations

 ### Assembler.properties
 Application properties used by zAppBuild/language/Assembler.groovy